smilesForSpecialNeeds/capstone-project/capstone-project/README.md

     - [Status = Pending]
 - [As an Admin user, when I navigate to the Testimonials page in my dashboard I will see a list of all the testimonials posted by clients displaying the date, name of poster, and body of the post.
 Below each testimonial will be a delete button.
 When I click on the button, that particular testimonial will be deleted from the list.
 It will also be deleting it from the main testimonial page.]
     - [Status = Pending]
-- [As an Admin user, when I navigate to the Activities page in my dashboard I will see a list of all the currently scheduled activities (movie night, etc.) and below each item I will see an update and delete button.
-To the right of the list of activities I will see an input box to create a new activity.
-There will be placeholder text in each input field, one for date, then name of activity event, start time, and end time.
-There will be a submit button below the input box. ]
-      - [Status = Pending]
-- [As an Admin user, located on the Activities page in my dashboard, when I enter the details for a new activity and click submit it will appear in the list to the left and it will appear in all main calendars.]
-    - [Status = Pending]
-- [As an Admin user, located on the Activities page in my dashboard, when I click on the update button underneath a particular activity in the list, and modal box will appear with the details of the event populated into input fields and the option for me to change any particular field.
-Beneath the input box will e a submit button and when I click it the change will take place and I will be redirected back to the activities list where I will see the change and it will also be changed on all main calendars.]
-    - [Status = Pending]
-- [As an Admin user, located on the Activities page in my dashboard, when I click on the delete button for a particular activity it will be removed from the list and all main calendars.]
-    - [Status = Pending]

 - [As a logged in Admin user, when I navigate to my Provider page I will see an input box at the top of a list and an option to filter providers by name]
     - [Status = Pending]
 - [As a logged in Admin user, when I enter in a provider name and click submit I will see only providers with that name.]